Local branches

 Tips for actions to follow before you run the commands:

-All at once using long grep pattern
+Delete all merged branches at once using a long grep pattern

-to take each branch name and run the delete branch command against it one at a time.
+This uses xargs to take each branch name and run the delete branch command against it one at a time.

 $ git branch --no-color --merged \